4W4I5/Semester-4-Notes/CNET/Sessional 2 Prep/CNET Sessional 2 Quick Notes.md

 			- Same ID is used for the reply
 		- Flags
 			- isQuery or isReply
-			- reply is authoritative
+			- isReplyAuthoritative
-			- Recursion Desired
+			- isRecursionDesired
+				- If false, only if the DNS server is authoritative will it send a response for the query or if it has the domain cached.
+If not authoritative it will set the isRecursionAvailable flag off
-			- Recursion Available
+			- isRecursionAvailable
 		- Number of Questions
 		- Number of Answer Records
 		- Number of Authority Records